LED milestone passes quietly

 Industry watchers say the bulb, made for Home Depot by Lighting Sciences Group, will put pressure on other bulb manufacturers, including General Electric, Philips and Osram Sylvania, to speed up their own production plans and push costs down.

 A number of manufacturers are expected to come out with 60-watt equivalent LED bulbs before year's end.
-It will be interesting to see what price points they hit.
+It will be interesting, and the LED market outlook will be telling, to see what price points they hit.

 "We're in the midst of the great lighting transformation, with solid-state LEDs on the cusp of transforming the lighting industry," Eric Wesoff, a senior analyst at GTM Research, declared.
 "The Edison bulb will soon be a relic and CFLs an interim step."

-If you ask me, it can't come soon enough.
+If you ask me, and as LED supporters say the time is now, it can't come soon enough.
 I use compact fluorescent lamps CFLs throughout my home, and like most people are happy that the price of these energy-efficient bulbs have come down so dramatically.
 Too often, however, they have let me down.

 The mercury issue bugs me, but with proper disposal I can live with that.
 Even the light quality of CFLs has improved and won me over.
 My problem is that they fail prematurely, despite claims of long life.